-(a) Approval and recommendation for universal use and custom of the "Flag Code," published under the title of "THE FLAG!
-HOW TO DISPLAY IT!
-HOW TO RESPECT IT!," as adopted and published under the auspices of the National American Commission and modified at the session held in Washington, D. C., May 15-17, 1924; and as recognized by the "Flag Circular" issued by the authority of the War Department under date of March 28, 1924; together with a reference to same in General Orders and Orders and in such manner as will give it widest publicity, and a moral, material support in the furtherance of Patriotism and love of Country and of Flag.
+Approval and recommendation for universal use and cus om of the "Flag Code," published under the title of "THE HOW TO DISPLAY IT!
+HOW TO RESPECT IT!" as adopt and published under the auspices of the National American Commission and modified at the session held in Washington, D C May 15-17, 1924; and as recognized by the "Flag Circular" issued by the authority of the War Department under date of March 29 1924; together with a reference to same in General Orders Orders and in such manner as will give it widest publicity, and a material support in the furtherance of Patriotism and love of Country and of Flag.

-Approval for universal use and custom and adoption by this Encampment as a part of our Ritual and Ceremonies; effective upon effective upon adoption by the several allied Orders at their respective Encampments; of the following 'Pledge of Allegiance:"
+Approval for universal use and custom and adoption by this Encampment as a part of our Ritual and Ceremonies; effective treampment as a part of our Ritual and Ceremonies; effective upon adoption by the several allied Orders at their respective Encampments; of the following 'Pledge of Allegiance.

-America and to the Republic for which it stands; one Nation Indivisible with indivisible, with liberty and justice for all."
+America and to the Republic for which it stands; one Nation indivisible, with liberty and justice for all."